UKHO/gsfpy/CONTRIBUTING.rst

 Deploying
 ---------

-A reminder for the maintainers on how to deploy.
+A reminder for maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::